cristianoc/arc-challenge/symarc/experiments/006-repair-audit/README.md

 - Whole-corpus control: 116/120 training-perfect tasks, 27/120 test-perfect
   tasks, 38/167 correct test grids.
 Selected treatment: 25/25 training pairs, 14/14 test pairs, versus 0/14 tests for their controls.
-- Checks: 390 seeded colour permutations and 13 geometry transformations;
+- Checks: 390 seeded colour permutations and 13 geometry transformations.
-  fixed colours and limitations are recorded in the catalogue/results.
+  Applicable transformations and fixed colours were manually chosen per task after inspecting answers.
+Passing checks supports consistency with these supplied assumptions, not their validity or automatic discovery.
 - Serial functional checks; three-second per-example timeout for the control census.
 No search-depth, seed or compute-budget comparison with SymArc.
   Historical audit timings/toolchain were not systematically retained.